rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 [^airity]:

 I have noticed some pragmatists (not all!) arrive at conclusions too soon.
 E.g. “ABC PL is no good, each time I try it I get (this) negative experience”, "Our issues are caused by the technology we use", etc.  This is often confounding correlation with causation and is bad empirical reasoning.
 These statements can be valid if there is more than the observations to support them.
+These conversation examples were not intended to be exhaustive.
 I invite you to think more about the differences between pragmatists and theorists in both creating and consuming the code.
 I invite you to think more about how each side thinks.

 I need to emphasize, this is not a binary separation where everyone is are either pragmatist or theorist.
-We all have both traits, just one is more dominant then the other.
+Many of us have both traits, just one is more dominant then the other.

 ## Negativity